ljthwe/classroom/_docs/classes/3rd.md

 1. Looking Back:

     Reflect on last semester.
 What did you enjoy most about the class?
 What could be improved?
-Feel free to share any specific feedback about the lessons, projects, or activities we did.
+Feel free to share any specific feedback about the lessons, projects, or activities we did.i enjoyed.and i think nothing needs to be improved.

 2. Looking Ahead:

     As we start this semester, what are some topics, activities, or projects you’d like to explore?
-Is there anything specific you’d like to learn or work on?
+Is there anything specific you’d like to learn or work on? i would like to explore doing a robot thing again

 3. Certifications:

     Are you interested in pursuing any certifications related to this class (e.g., Python, Unity, or other tech certifications)?
-If yes, what support or resources would help you feel prepared to achieve this goal?
+If yes, what support or resources would help you feel prepared to achieve this goal? i want to do something thats kinda close but i want be a truck driver or a basketball player

 ----